 To ensure long-term sustainability of a low-carbon future, we are on a path towards decarbonization.
 It is one of the pillars on which our business model is based and supports an energy model in which everyone has access to innovative and clean mixes of energy.
 The urgent need to protect the environment is a great challenge but also an opportunity to save the planet while building a new, more inclusive economy.
 This requires our commitment and focus.
 We need to change mindsets and business models, which can be achieved by reducing waste.

-We plan to develop renewable energy plants in Italy near our sites in order to supply them or put energy on the grid.
+We are developing renewable energy plants near our assets to power them or to release energy into the grid.

 Where we are developing latest-generation technologies for latest-generation renewables and environmental protection.